 ANSI/ASQ Z1.4-2003 (R2013): Sampling Procedures and Tables for Inspection by Attributes is an acceptance sampling system to be used with switching rules on a continuing stream of lots for Acceptance Quality Limit (AQL) specified.

 It provides tightened, normal, and reduced plans to be applied for attributes inspection for percent nonconforming or nonconformities per 100 units.

 How to use the AQL Table?

-The AQL table will help to determine the sampling size we will need to inspect according to your ordered quantity and your level of severity (I, II or III).
-The standard level, the one used by default and by 98% of the people is the level II for a standard inspection.
+The AQL table will help you to determine the sampling size, we will need to inspect according to your ordered quantity and your level of severity (G-I, II or III).

 If your order has multiple references, ideally we should at least inspect a level II on each reference.

 Indeed, for a standard order, the standard level II from the AQL table gives the minimum sampling size we should check per reference if we do not want to take additional risks.